brentyi/jaxls/README.md

 repeated factor and variable types are vectorized, and the sparsity of adjacency in the graph is translated into sparse matrix operations.

-Features:
+Currently supported:

 - Automatic sparse Jacobians.
 - Optimization on manifolds; SO(2), SO(3), SE(2), and SE(3) implementations
   included.
 - Nonlinear solvers: Levenberg-Marquardt and Gauss-Newton.
-- Linear solvers: both direct (sparse Cholesky via CHOLMOD, on CPU) and iterative (Jacobi-preconditioned Conjugate Gradient).
+- Direct linear solves via sparse Cholesky / CHOLMOD, on CPU.
+- Iterative linear solves via Conjugate Gradient.
+  - Preconditioning: block and point Jacobi.
+  - Inexact Newton via Eisenstat-Walker.

 Use cases are primarily in least squares problems that are inherently (1) sparse and (2) inefficient to solve with gradient-based methods.
-In robotics, these are ubiquitous across classical approaches to perception, planning, and control.
+These are common in robotics.

 For the first iteration of this library, written for [IROS 2021](https://github.com/brentyi/dfgo), see